kanidm/kanidm/book/src/customising.md

 # Customising

-> [!NOTE]
->
-> Currently theming options such as updating the CSS requires modifying the style.css file.
-This may be changed in the
-> future to make it easier to modify.

 Kanidm supports customising various aspects such as the site display name, site image, and display names and images for each application.